Alison Krauss & Union Station: Career

-Adam Steffey left Union Station in 1998, and was replaced by renowned Dobro player Jerry Douglas.
+Adam Steffey left Union Station in 1998, and was replaced by renowned Dobro player Jerry Douglas, who had been playing on the solo and band albums from Too Late To Cry onwards.

 Their next album, New Favorite, was released on August 14, 2001.
 The album went on to win the Grammy for Best Bluegrass Album, with the single "The Lucky One" winning a Grammy as well.
 Lonely Runs Both Ways was released in 2004, and eventually became another Alison Krauss & Union Station gold certified album.
 Ron Block described Lonely Runs Both Ways as "pretty much... what we've always done" in terms of song selection and the style, in which those songs were recorded.
-Krauss believes the group "was probably the most unprepared we've ever been" for the album and that songs were chosen as needed rather than planned beforehand.
+Krauss believes the group "was probably the most unprepared we've ever been" for the album and that songs were chosen as needed rather than planned.

-Returning with Union Station, Alison Krauss released a new album called Paper Airplane on April 12, 2011, the follow-up album to Lonely Runs Both Ways (2004).
+Returning with Union Station, Krauss released a new album called Paper Airplane on April 12, 2011, the follow-up album to Lonely Runs Both Ways (2004).
 Mike Shipley (the engineering mixer) said that it took a lot of time to do the album because of Krauss' non-stop migraines.

 In 2014, she and her band Union Station toured with Willie Nelson and Family, with special guests Kacey Musgraves, and The Devil Makes Three.

+During an interview on the podcast Toy Heart with Tom Power, Krauss announced a new album with Union Station to be released in 2025.
+The album, Arcadia, was officially announced on January 29, and was released on March 28, 2025 via Down the Road records.
+Tyminski left the band around this time, during which Russell Moore of the IIIrd Tyme Out band took over as its fifth guitarist.
+Willie Watson was announced "as support" on all dates of the five-month 2025 North American tour, kicking off April 25 in Atlanta and continuing through September.
+Also by this point, Stuart Duncan joined their touring band as their fiddle player.